-77. How Motions are Determined
+79. How Motions are Determined

-- 77.1 Each Councillor is entitled to one (1) vote on any motion before Council. - 77.2 The Chair of a Council Meeting has, in the event of an equality of votes, a second or casting vote. - 77.3 Where the Chair declines to exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost. - To determine a motion before a Council Meeting, the Chair must call for those voting in favour of the motion, and those voting against the motion. - A Councillor present at the Council Meeting who does not vote in favour of the motion, is deemed to have voted against the motion.

-- 77.6 If a majority of Councillors present at the Council Meeting vote in favour of the motion, the motion is carried. - 77.7 Unless Council resolves otherwise, voting on any matter is by show of hands. - 77.8 The Chair may direct that a vote on any motion be recounted as many times as necessary for them to be satisfied as to the outcome. - 77.9 Where a motion is unopposed the Chair will declare the motion as carried unopposed.
+- 79.1 Each Councillor is entitled to one (1) vote on any motion before Council. - The Chair of a Council Meeting has, in the event of an equality of votes, a second or casting vote. - 79.3 where the Chair declines to exercise, or fails to exercise, their second or casting vote, in the event of an equality of votes, the motion being voted upon is lost. - To determine a motion before a Council Meeting, the Chair must call for those voting in favour of the motion, and those voting against the motion. - 79.5 A Councillor present at the Council Meeting who does not vote in favour of the motion, is deemed to have voted against the motion. - 79.6 If a majority of Councillors present at the Council Meeting vote in favour of the motion, the motion is deemed to be carried. - 79.7 Unless Council resolves otherwise, voting on any matter is by show of hands. - The Chair may direct that a vote on any motion be recounted as many times as necessary for them to be satisfied as to the outcome. - 79.9 Voting must take place in silence unless otherwise determined by the Chairperson. - 79.10 Where a motion is unopposed the Chair will declare the motion as carried unopposed.

-78. Division
+80. Division

-Immediately following a resolution of Council, any Councillor may call for a Division.
+Immediately following a resolution of Council and before the next item of business has commenced, any Councillor may call for a Division.

-79. Procedure for a Division
+81. Procedure for a Division

-- 79.1 When a Division is called for, the vote already taken must be set aside and the Division shall decide the outcome of the motion or amendment. - 79.2 A Councillor must only vote once. - 79.3 When a Division is called for, the Chair must: - 79.3.1 ask for a show of hands by those Councillors voting "for" the motion or amendment, and then state the names of those Councillors; - 79.3.2 ask for a show of hands by those Councillors voting "against" the motion or amendment, and then state the names of those Councillors; - 79.3.3 state the names of those Councillors who did not vote on the motion or amendment, and - 79.3.4 declare the result of the Division. - 79.4 In addition to the outcome of the Division, the names of all Councillors who: - 79.4.1 voted for the motion or amendment; - 79.4.2 did not vote in favour of the motion or amendment and therefore voted against the motion, must be recorded in the minutes of the Council Meeting.
+When a Division is called for, the vote already taken must be set aside and the Division shall decide the outcome of the motion or amendment.

+- 81.2 A Councillor must only vote once. - When a Division is called for, the Chair must: - 81.3.1 ask for a show of hands by those Councillors voting "for" the motion or amendment, and then state the names of those Councillors; - 81.3.2 ask for a show of hands by those Councillors voting "against" the motion or amendment, and then state the names of those Councillors; - 81.3.3 state the names of those Councillors who did not vote on the motion or amendment, and - 81.3.4 declare the result of the Division. - 81.4 In addition to the outcome of the Division, the names of all Councillors who: - 81.4.1 voted for the motion or amendment; - 81.4.2 did not vote in favour of the motion or amendment and therefore voted against the motion.

+must be recorded in the official minutes of the Council Meeting.

-80. No Discussion Once Declared
+82. No Discussion Once Declared

-- Once a vote on a motion has been taken, no further discussions relating to the motion will be allowed unless the discussion is for a Councillor to request for a Division. - Nothing in this rule 80 is intended to prevent a subsequent motion, which supports or complements the original resolution and does not change the intent of the original motion, being moved.
+- Once a vote on a motion has been taken, no further discussions relating to the motion will be allowed unless the discussion is for a Councillor to request for a division. - Nothing in this rule 82 is intended to prevent a subsequent motion, which supports or complements the original resolution and does not change the intent of the original motion, being moved.